deprimus/Tale/SETUP.md

 Everything listed there is used by the optional modules.
 Details about them can be found in the [optional setup]() section.

-> Note: the Tale master object can only be created once.
+> Note: the Tale master object can only be instantiated once.
 If any other objects with the TaleMaster component appear in the future,
-> they will be automatically deleted (even if the original master object was deleted at runtime).
-This prevents duplicate masters from being active
+> they will be automatically deleted.
+If you delete the master object at runtime, you will not be able to instantiate a new one.
-> at the same time.
+> This prevents duplicate masters from being active at the same time.

 ### 4. Create the master prefab